science-digital/sd-integration-tool-template/README.md

 We start by building the template "as is".
 This packages the code and dependencies into a docker image.
-The docker image can be used to run the code with its dependencies both on your local machine and also from the Sciansa IVCAP infrustructure.
+The docker image can be used to run the code with its dependencies both on your local machine and also from the Sciansa IVCAP infrastructure.

 Note: It is only necessary to build the container when you want to test locally inside the container (the container will also be built automatically as part of the deployment process).
-We explain this step up front so that we can explain local testing in and outside of the container in parralell to simplify the desciption.
+We explain this step up front so that we can explain local testing in and outside of the container in parallel to simplify the description.

 - Install Template Specific Build Dependencies:
 ```